October 28, 2019 By Angie Herrera

 Where this is all headed

 It's an exciting time to be a designer right now.
-With all these tools at our disposal, things for this industry look promising.
+With all these tools at our disposal, things for the Oregon Web Design industry look promising.
 A big part of what makes it exciting is that the creators of these apps get it.
 They understand what the needs of most designers are.
 And I'd like to think that they listen to most, if not all, of the feedback they get.

 No matter what though, this portion of the design industry has changed quite a bit.
 It's only going to get better from here.